 Loading and Formatting the Chat Data

-Use the UltraChat dataset, sampling 10,000 conversations for a manageable run:
+We use the UltraChat dataset.
+We sample 10,000 conversations for a manageable run:

 from datasets import load_dataset